Maven (wrestler): Filmography

+Video games

 Personal life

-Huffman's father is African-American and his mother was Argentinian.
-After his mother died, he was adopted by his maternal uncle and his wife.
-According to fellow professional wrestler Konnan, Huffman is his nephew.
-On July 29, 2021, Maven stated during an interview with Chris Van Vliet that he’s not related to Konnan.
-Huffman graduated from Wilson Memorial High School in Fishersville, Virginia before attending Eastern Mennonite University.
-Prior to becoming a professional wrestler, Huffman was a middle school teacher at Twality Middle School in Tigard, Oregon.

-On April 2, 2012, Huffman was arrested in Florida after police revealed that he was doctor shopping due to an addiction to oxycodone and hydrocodone.
-He was released on a $2,000 bond and faced up to 5 years in prison if convicted of doctor shopping.
+On April 2, 2012, Huffman was arrested in Florida.
+Police revealed that he was doctor shopping due to an addiction to oxycodone and hydrocodone.
+He was released on a $2,000 bond and faced up to five years in prison if convicted.
 On April 11, Huffman revealed that he was seeking help for his addiction and underwent WWE's former talent rehabilitation program.

-In September 2013, Huffman was working as a bouncer in New York City.
+After his 2012 arrest, Huffman worked as a bouncer in New York City.
 Maven was an account executive with the Brooklyn Nets basketball team until September 2019.

-On July 29, 2021, Maven stated during an interview with Chris Van Vliet that he now works in Finance, specifically on Wall Street.
+During a July 29, 2021, interview with Chris Van Vliet, Huffman said he works in finance on Wall Street.

+In July 2023, Huffman began uploading videos to YouTube, talking about his experiences within WWE.
+On his channel, Huffman has been transparent about his use of anabolic steroids during his time with WWE.

+Huffman is in a relationship with a woman named Gina.
+They met during Huffman's time in the WWE, though she was unaware of his profession at the time.